-The Grand Trunk camping hammock proves you don’t have to spend a lot of money for a quality hammock.
+The Grand Trunk hiking hammock proves you don’t have to spend a lot of money for quality.
 Everything about the Grand Trunk is top of the line and designed to last a long time and it comes with a lifetime warranty.

 The Bottom Line

 The Grand Trunk is one of your best bets for a double camping hammock.
-I would recommend a using a mosquito netting for a good nights sleep without having to douse yourself in bug repellent.
+I would recommend a using a mosquito netting for a good nights sleep so you don’t have to douse yourself in bug repellent.

 K2 is probably best known for their skis, has recently expanded their lineup to include camping and backpacking gear.
 The Camp Gear Hammock keeps their tradition of making quality equipment.
 It features a 210T triple stitched nylon parachute fabric that can hold over 400 pounds.